tobystic/PyIntroWorks/README.md

  - Complex and Primes among others numbers
  - Euler project
  - convert IP addresses to FQDN and git commands

-&ensp For eg, in CSS and Services in India;
+ - For eg, in CSS and Services in India
-&ensp NumPy and Panda;
+ - NumPy and Panda;

 # Git commands and Docker queries